 In this case, two new columns appear.
 The second column contains an asterisk if the file or directory is out-of-date.
 The third column shows the working-copy's revision number of the item.
 In the example above, the asterisk indicates that faces.html would be patched if we updated, and that bloo.png is a newly added file in the repository.
-(The - next to bloo.png means that it doesn't yet exist in the working copy.)
+(The absence of any revision number next to bloo.png means that it doesn't yet exist in the working copy.)